 As a new designer you may be wondering which tools you should learn in order to be successful in your new field.
 The options are extensive and it can be overwhelming.
-While each design shop, company, and individual have their favorites, Sketch has become one of the most widely used.
+While each web design agency, UI/UX company, and individual have their favorites, Sketch has become one of the most widely used.
 Read on to find out why, and once you’ve learned a bit about it, check out some of the Sketch mockups on offer from our UI/UX design firm.

 Designs and Prototypes in UI/UX

 As you’ve likely learned already, wireframes and prototypes are a huge part of UI/UX design delivery.
 Early hand-drawn ideas, on paper or just scribbled on a white board, are usually reviewed and refined in collaboration with other designers.
 The best mockups are further refined into more formal wireframes, either by hand or in software, then styles and designs are applied, and finally interaction is added for high-fidelity, testable prototypes.
 Sometimes it called as UX strategy.

 Designers in the Nielsen/Norman group video, Pencils vs. Pixels for UI Protyping [sic] and Sketching, explain that this isn’t always a linear process.
 One of the designers featured likes to work early on with other designers on paper or a white board, but feels higher fidelity designs work best for sharing with stakeholders.
 Ideas can be shared earlier, and each approach has its tradeoffs.
 Often with lower fidelity wireframes stakeholders just can’t visualize the end product when the design isn’t as pretty.
 On the other hand, expectations need to be managed to keep stakeholders from thinking the end product is almost done when it’s too pretty.